Taking a shower, pouring a drink of tap water, flushing the toilet – most of us take these activities for granted.

 Here’s why all of us should celebrate.

-Plumbing has existed in some form since 312 B.C., when the Romans used aqueducts to carry 1.2 billion liters of water daily to supply Rome with fresh water, according to Plumbing Manufacturers International.
+Ancient Rome was the most advanced, building giant aqueducts that brought water into city centers and individual homes and using underground sewers to carry it away.
+These aqueducts were used to carry 1.2 billion liters of water daily to supply Rome with fresh water, according to Plumbing Manufacturers International.

 More modern plumbing systems also began to take shape in the colonies, with Boston building the country’s first citywide water system for fire brigades in 1652.
 But the most significant advances in plumbing in America came in the 1800s.
 Philadelphia was the first city to make the switch to cast iron pipes for water delivery in 1804, and Chicago was the first city to build a major sewer system in 1855.
 But indoor plumbing didn’t become widespread in this country until the next century.